sunbee/OzWiz_Epicurean/README.md

 So after a weekend of programming in the COVID-19 curfew, here is what the product looks like.
 If you have Telegram on your phone, strike up a chat with Epicurean a.k.a. @epicurryin_bot.
 Type /start in the message box and follow instructions.
 You don't even have to say hello!

-Here is a snap-shot from what was in my fridge today.
+Here is a snap-shot showing Epicurean's recommendations in Telegram chat based on what's in my fridge today.

 ![Epicurean_snap](https://user-images.githubusercontent.com/5471571/84470785-e8acb480-ac38-11ea-977e-d224500f4352.png)